ibm-cloud-architecture/refarch-cognitive-conversation-broker/doc/tutorial/README.md

 ## Hands on lab - Step by step
 So now let start doing your own *IT Support* conversation!.
 We organized the training into layer so beginners can focus on developing Watson Conversation artifacts and test within Watson Conversation Tool, while developers may study and tune the Broker code to support more advance features.
-For beginners, please perform the tasks 1 to
+For beginners, please perform the tasks 1 to 6.
+Developers can do all the tasks.

 ### Pre-requisites
 To design the Conversation you need